orb-lang/helm/doc/md/design/dramatis-personae.md

 I don't think actors like Suggest should be talking to Zones directly, since the Zone is a hard\-coded presentation layer and we want to abstract that\.
 But we're still working on what that looks like\.

+#### Rainbufs

+Rainbufs, as the lede says, encapsulate data to be written to the screen\.

+The thing is, they aren't really actors\.

+Are they *sui generis*?
+Yes\.
+Do they have personality, do they do things to other things?
+Yes and yes\.

+But they're ephemeral\.
+We instantiate a new one with every new contents\.
+If we want to see that data again, we make a new Rainbuf\.
+They're too specialized, and not durable enough\.

+They point to a missing actor, basically\.
+But they're the closest thing we have, so let's explore the implementation we have\.

+Originally, Rainbufs were about printing the contents of tables\.
+The naive way of doing this is to render a string with the contents of the table, and iterate it by lines, which is what the repl originally did\.

+We didn't want to do that, because a large table can block the event loop, which we avoid whenever it's possible given the single\-threaded nature of helm\.
+Rainbufs can still handle a simple string, exactly by iterating it into lines, but when given a result, they fire up a Composer and render only the lines which the user has decided to look at\.

+In the current implementation, which is a decided improvement, Rainbufs are a class\.
+We specialize them into Resbufs, Sessionbufs, and Txtbufs, for results, session review, and text editing, respectively\.
+We should also have a Suggestbuf, for autocompletes, which might be the same thing as an equally hypothetical Searchbuf, which would display search results\.

+\(As an aside, this really points to the deficit in `idEst` being a field instead of a method\.
+Daniel did the same thing I've done with Nodes and Phrases, putting a separate flag on Rainbufs called `is_rainbuf`; I used `isPhrase` and `isNode`, which\.\.\. might be better?
+The name of class\-like modules is capitalized, but flags and inert things are generally in variable case\.
+Either way, it should be true of a Resbuf that `resbuf:idEst(Resbuf)` and `resbuf:idEst(Rainbuf)` are both `true`\.
+This is a meaty bullet but we should bite it soon\.\)

+This is going to be a problem for us going forward, because it conflates two entirely separate things\.
+Rainbufs are basically about markup and layout: they have to know the allowable width, so that they can insert appropriate line breaks, but they shouldn't know anything about the xterm protocol\.

+And they certainly shouldn't know anything about how to edit text: and the Txtbuf knows everything about how to edit text\.

+So ideally, a Rainbuf holds and returns Lines, which are arrays of Tokens\.
+It knows how to compose them, it can cache them, bust the cache and re\-render, reflow automatically if given a different width, and so on\.
+Because it knows where every piece of text is within the abstract grid of the Zone, it can pass mouse commands \(and some other kinds of commands to be fleshed out later\) to the underlying buffer, which I expect can be relied upon to directly return a value which will let the Rainbuf handle any changes to layout implied by the mouse command, such as expanding or folding a table print\.

+And the Rainbuf we have *is a buffer*, so it has a good name\.
+It needs to be a buffer of Lines, not, as the Txtbuf is, a buffer of both Lines and the actual text being edited\.
+So the specialized\-class implementation is probably sound, since a result should just be a result, it doesn't need to know about Composers, it can be plain\-old\-data\.

+These would not be actors, they do one job when asked, do it well, and become garbage when they're done\.

+But we need something which is, which I'm going to call an **Agent**\.
+We would have a ResultAgent, which would live on the Modeselektor \(probably in a dedicated folder for agents\) and have a durable existence\.

+This application calls for synchronous communication, but we don't want shared references\.
+A mailbox isn't appropriate here: the Zone isn't the right place for a ResultAgent to live, because we might not be sending it to a Zone at all\.
+Zones know all about xterm and have the ability to write to the terminal\.

+And we can't have the ResultAgent owning a Resbuf, and a separate copy of the Resbuf living inside the Zone, even though the Resbuf is smart enough to just hand contents to the Zone to display it \(since a Zone will be able to render Lines into actual text\)\.

+So what we want is a Window, exactly like in Composer, but this time we should make a whole project for it \(and port Composer to use it\)\.
+This lets the Zone call anything it needs to from the ResultAgent\.

+And this gives us a much cleaner data flow\.
+Valiant returns a result, which Modeselektor gives to the ResultAgent\.
+On `:paint`, the Zones consult their
+windows: if something needs to be painted, it requests the relevant Lines, and does so\.

+This makes painting completely optional: we make `:paint` a no\-op, and have a separate event on the loop which inspects the Agents and sends any changes as JSON to a client, or `:paint` could cover some of the rendering and an event could stream another buffer to a separate terminal process\.
+We can hook them to log something, or perform some other action \(screen readers?\)\.

+Nothing should ever have to give content to the ZoneHerd or Zones, unless the Modeselektor needs to replace an Agent\.
+There's no need to touch anything, because the Agents can tell the Zones when they need to paint\.
+Modeselektor will tell the Zoneherd when popups need to be replaced, and when reflow needs to happen, and that's that\.

+### Txtbuf \-> EditAgent

+As I mentioned, we really need to decomplect editing text from painting it\.

+So the current Txtbuf should split off all edit functionality\.

+For this, I think we do want an actor: a singular EditAgent, potentially more than one, where the contents is replaced, instead of instantiating a new one each time\.

+So we have two things here, and they're both buffers, but we don't want to call them both "bufs" because that's confusing\.
+But it's also ok, the "text buffer" just exists as the replaceable contents of the EditAgent\.
+When we do things like up\-arrow, the Maestro tells the Modeselektor that Historian needs to pull a new line and give it to the EditAgent, and the Zones just check this on `:paint`\.